Managing Food Allergies at School

 These guidelines define the responsibilities of the family, the school, and the student who has food allergies.
 Developed by a consortium of professional associations and food allergy experts, this document provides the foundation for creating an effective food allergy management plan at school.

-A food allergy may be considered a disability under federal laws, such as Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).
+A food allergy may be considered a disability under federal laws, such as Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA).

 Field Trip Tips

 Tips for parents and educators chaperoning school field trips on how to have a fun and safe event.

 FARE and its partners have developed a number of resources specifically for educators and school personnel.
 Talk to your school about reviewing and implementing one of the programs below, and ask them to visit our Resources For Schools page.